Manufacturing Australian batteries with the security and confidence of a trusted supply chain

 Processing sovereign cells for the super6T

-Currently the EDEA super6T NATO batteries incorporate Australian cyber-secure software and utilise 92% of Australian components, except the prismatic battery cells, which are imported.
+Currently the EDEA NATO super6T batteries incorporate Australian cyber secure software and utilise 92% of Australian components, except the prismatic battery cells, which are imported.
+These batteries utilise a specific large form-factor prismatic cell that is not suitable for this method of cell processing.